abhisha1991/w251_hw9/README.md

 #### 6. Take a look at the plot of the learning rate and then check the config file.
 Can you explan this setting?

+The learning rate has warm up steps = 8000, which means that we linearly increase the learning rate up to 8000 steps, as seen in the graph, and then we start decaying the learning rate after reaching that point.
+An explanation of warm up steps is given [here](https://datascience.stackexchange.com/questions/55991/in-the-context-of-deep-learning-what-is-training-warmup-steps).
+For NLP models, it seems like warm up steps has the benefit of slowly starting to tune things like attention mechanisms in your network.
+A learning rate of "2" given in the settings is likely some factor using which we are first increasing and then decreasing the learning over time.

 #### 7. How big was your training set (mb)?
 How many training lines did it contain?